Acrecio/angular-symfony/README.md

 Authentication system
 ---------------------

-The Authentication system is based on the custom Authentication Provider of the [Symfony Cookbook](https://symfony.com/doc/4.4/security/custom_authentication_provider.html)
+The Authentication system is based on the JWT token as implemented by [Lexik](https://github.com/lexik/LexikJWTAuthenticationBundle)

-> The following chapter demonstrates how to create a custom authentication provider for WSSE authentication.
-The security protocol for WSSE provides several security benefits:
-> * Username / Password encryption
-> * Safe guarding against replay attacks
-> * No web server configuration required
->
-> WSSE is very useful for the securing of web services, may they be SOAP or REST.

-I used the exact same authentication system.
+User management is done through [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle), you can easily add / edit / delete users by using their API.

+The server provides a Rest API using [FOSRestBundle](https://github.com/FriendsOfSymfony/FOSRestBundle) allowing you to connect using the following query:

+`curl -X POST -H "Content-Type: application/json" http://localhost:8000/api/login_check -d '{"username":"bob","password":"Abc123"}'`

 Client Side specifics
 ---------------------

-On the client side, I've inspired my code from Angular official documentation about HttpInterceptor, allowing me to send the WSS UserToken on each HTTP request when token is available.
-Examples usually shows how to send the Authorization header.
+On the client side, I've inspired my code from Angular official documentation about HttpInterceptor, allowing me to send the JWT Token on each HTTP request when token is available.

-The difference there is that I send the token, username and user digest in the HTTP Header *X-WSSE*.
+The token is sent in *Authorization* headers:

+`Authorization: Bearer xxx`

 LICENSE
 -------